AmberWilkie/snack-app/README.md

 - Style flash messages
 - Users' language list should be links to lists of users who speak / want to speak those languages
 - Production deployment to Digital Ocean
-- Language and Learning lists need to populate with the values already in the database.
+- Language and Learning lists need to populate with the values already in the database (on the edit profile form).
+- ~~Refactor messaging to use helpers like `user.conversations`~~
+- Unit test helper methods.